YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 Makes an active Source Server passive.
 To change the replicating instance with which the Source Server is communicating, deactivate the Source Server and then activate it with a different replicating instance.

 Before deactivation, -deactivate sets the Source Server to PASSIVE_REQUESTED mode.
-On successful deactivation, YottaDB/GT.M sets the Source Server mode to PASSIVE.
-YottaDB/GT.M produces an error when there is an attempt to deactivate a Source Server in PASSIVE_REQUESTED mode.
+On successful deactivation, YottaDB sets the Source Server mode to PASSIVE.
+YottaDB produces an error when there is an attempt to deactivate a Source Server in PASSIVE_REQUESTED mode.

 *-instsecondary=<instance_name>*